Duvaucel's gecko

 Duvaucel's gecko (Hoplodactylus duvaucelii) is a species of lizard in the family Diplodactylidae.
 The species is endemic to New Zealand and regarded as 'at risk' by the New Zealand Department of Conservation (DOC) due to distribution limitations.

 Taxonomy

-The species was first named Platydactyle de Duvacel or Platydactylus duvaucelii in 1836 by André Marie Constant Duméril and Gabriel Bibron, who named the species after French naturalist Alfred Duvaucel, a French naturalist who explored India.
+The species was first named Platydactyle de Duvacel or Platydactylus duvaucelii in 1836 by André Marie Constant Duméril and Gabriel Bibron, who named the species after Alfred Duvaucel, a French naturalist who explored India.
 The pair believed that the specimens were collected by Duvaucel when exploring Bengal as the museum specimens taken to Europe had been credited to him, and only later were the animals found to have come from New Zealand.
 In 1843 Leopold Fitzinger described the genus Hoplodactylus and named Duvaucel's gecko as the type species for this genus, leading to the currently used binomial name.

 Description

 H. duvaucelii is the largest extant gecko species in New Zealand.
 The body measures 160mm snout-to-vent length (SVL) and approximately 30cm total, including the tail, weighing up to 120g.
 Lifespan in the wild is estimated at 50 years, while in captivity this is lower at over 40 years.
 Duvaucel's gecko is a heavy-bodied lizard with a relatively large head and long toes with expanded pads.
 Its colouration is mainly grey, often with a faint olive-green hue.
 Usually, irregular blotches lie across the body from side to side between the back of the head and the base of the tail, which is never striped.
 The front feet are smaller than those at the back.
 Foot area correlates with the SVL measurement, increasing as body size does at both the front and back feet.